 Interested in the power of literature to expand our minds, to tell us about ourselves and the collective human experience?
 In the Literature program, students will delve deeply into historically grounded study of English literatures from around the world and become skilled readers and thoughtful critics well prepared for advanced graduate work and/or careers in teaching, public relations, law, advertising or business.

 Interested in how writing can be designed, produced and read to persuade, inform and enlighten?
 In the Professional Writing and Rhetoric major, students will master the written communication, design and editing skills for employment in almost every field of industry and public life, including technology, business, government and research, and non-profit organizations.

-We also have minors in English and American Literature, Linguistics, and Technical and Professional Writing.
+We also have minors in English and American Literature, Linguistics, and Professional Writing & Rhetoric.